Best bikes for indoor cycling: Dedicated bike options for indoor training

 Best bikes for indoor cycling for the triathlete

-For triathletes, being able to hold their race position and make power on their tri bars is vital.
+For triathletes, being able to hold their race position and produce power on their tri bars is vital.
 Indoor training is a great way to fine-tune your bar set-up and test it thoroughly before your race.

 That makes a lower-priced tri bike a good option to hook up to your trainer and there are a few options available.
 The alternative, if your position isn't too aggressive, is that you might be able to add some clip-on aero bars to a road bike.